aomran94/SFND_2D_Feature_Tracking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+# MP.0 Mid-Term Report

+## MP.1 Data Buffer Optimization

+This task was achieved by a repeated check on the dataBuffer size and removing element from its beginning for each new element added if it exceeds the given limit.

+## MP.2 Keypoint Detection

+Implementation for the seven Keypoint detectors `{"SHITOMASI", "HARRIS", "FAST", "BRISK", "ORB", "AKAZE", "SIFT"}` is located in `matching2D_Student.cpp` in three functions `void detKeypointsShiTomasi`, `void detKeypointsHarris`, and `void detKeypointsModern`.

+## MP.3 Keypoint Removal

+This is done by checking on all keypoints if they lie within the coordinate boundaries of a given rectangle.
+Lines `112-121` of `MidtermProject_Camera_Student.cpp`.

+## MP.4 Keypoint Descriptors

+Implemented in function `void descKeypoints` in `matching2D_Student.cpp`.

+## MP.5 Descriptor Matching

+Implemented in function `void matchDescriptors` in `matching2D_Student.cpp`.
+First step we configure the matcher object to Bruteforce `MAT_BF` or flann matcher `MAT_FLANN`.

+## MP.6 Descriptor Distance Ratio

+In the same previously mentioned function `void matchDescriptors`, matched keypoint pairs are filtered to include only whose distance ratio <0.8.

+## MP.7 Performance Evaluation 1

+Results in `stats/mp7.csv`.

+`FAST` is the best detector with keypoints ~400 consistently.

+## MP.8 Performance Evaluation 2

+Results in `stats/mp89.csv`.

+`FAST` detector with `BRIEF` descriptor is the best pair in terms of no. of matchings (~320).

+## MP.9 Performance Evaluation 3

+Results in `stats/mp89.csv`.

+`FAST` detector with `BRIEF` descriptor is the best pair in terms of time total (~5 ms).